Yash-Kavaiya/AI-Developer/Day-1 (DAY - 1 | Introduction to Generative AI )/Day-1-Introduction to Generative AI.md

 - Open Source LLM model
 - End to End Project

+**Prerequisites**
+ * Basic knowledge of Python is required
+ * Basic knowledge of ML and DL is preferred
+ * No need to know classical ML or DL models

 ## What is Generative AI?
 Generative AI generate new data based on training sample.Generative model can generate Image,Text, Audio, Videos etc. data as output.